 Demolition contractors are required to follow an approved Dust Control Plan to reduce the potential for dust to travel offsite.
 Some of the dust control measures include enclosing material in barriers, applying water at a sufficient quantity and frequency to prevent wind-driven dust, and not performing loading during high winds or storms.
 Hydroseeding after work is completed also reduces dust and soil erosion and promotes revegetation.
 Regular air monitoring is performed via air monitors stationed throughout the worksite.
 If dust were to reach a certain level in the area, the monitor would sound an alarm to notify workers and demolition activities would be discontinued until levels are reduced.

-Hazardous materials and wastes from demolition is handled in compliance with the applicable federal, state, and local laws and regulations, including licensing, training of personnel, accumulation limits and times, prevention and response to spills and releases, and reporting and record keeping.
+Any hazardous materials or waste from demolition is handled in compliance with the applicable federal, state, and local laws and regulations, including licensing, training of personnel, accumulation limits and times, prevention and response to spills and releases, and reporting and record keeping.
 Any waste material deemed to be hazardous waste will be loaded directly into secure bins and placed on trucks or trailers for transport to an approved offsite waste facility.
 All trucks must be covered and undergo inspection before leaving the site, regardless of contents.

 NASA prioritizes communicating with the public about the ongoing environmental investigations and cleanup at SSFL.
 One of the primary methods NASA uses to keep the community informed is its NASA SSFL Communications E-List.
 E-List subscribers receive real-time updates about NASA cleanup activities at SSFL.
 Updates include notifications about project events and updates to the NASA SSFL website, including news and the posting of new documents.
 Subscribe now and stay connected.

 NASA personnel occasionally host community tours of the SSFL site.
-Tours of NASA areas are limited during demolition and cleanup for the safety of the public and for workers.
+For the safety of the public and for workers, tours of NASA areas are limited due to ongoing field activities.
 For more information, please contact Lori Manes with NASA SSFL Community Outreach at (818) 806-8834 or email@example.com.

 NASA personnel are involved in meetings with members of the community, regulators, elected officials, and with Boeing and DOE about the SSFL site.
 NASA attends these meetings, sometimes as presenter, and at other times to listen and to answer questions.
-NASA attends meetings of environmental, community and other interest groups where possible given staffing constraints.
+NASA attends meetings of environmental, community and other interest groups when possible.
 For more information please contact Lori Manes with NASA SSFL Community Outreach at (818) 806-8834 or via email at firstname.lastname@example.org.